 Salt water chlorinators are literally life changers.
 With these ultimate water purification systems, you no longer have to worry about the rancid stench of chlorine or having your swimmers or spa visitors irritated by the chemicals.
 In spite of all these and many other pros, you will have to put in a bit of work to ensure that your salt water chlorinator is functioning perfectly.
 One of the most important things to consider is the temperature of the water in your pool for safe operation of your salt water chlorinator.
-Below is some information on why this is important to consider and what you can do to avoid any issues with your chlorine generator arising from water temperature.
+Below is some information on why this is important to consider and what you can do to avoid any issues with salt water chlorinator temperature.

 A salt water chlorinator works by separating chlorine ions from salt added to the pool then converting it back to sodium chloride for which can then be reused.
 This process is mediated by a special ionization cell within the chlorinator system.
 By design, these cells are set to function when the water temperature is at 60 degrees or higher.
 If this desired temperature is not reached, most designs will mean that the cell will remain shut off and the water will not be sufficiently purified.